-Bus transportation is available from campus to the clinical facilities, for students who attend the Morrisville campus.
-Students are responsible for providing their own transportation to clinical sites for the second half of the fourth semester (NURS 250).
+Bus transportation may be available from campus to the clinical facilities, for students who attend the Morrisville campus.
+Regardless of campus run transportation, students are responsible for providing their own transportation to clinical sites for their preceptorship during the second half of the fourth semester (NURS 250).